manassaloi/manassaloi.github.io/_posts/2020-02-05-measuring-communication.markdown

 ---

 Communication is one of the things I talk and tweet about the most.
 [It is also the area where I am trying to become better](https://manassaloi.com/2019/08/11/20-lessons-gojek.html).
-If you are trying to improve in anything, the first task should be to figure out how to measure it
+If you are trying to improve in anything, the first task should be to figure out how to measure it.

 **Here is how I am measuring my communication skills at work:**